Johnhalk/emotify/README.md

 ## Testing

 - You can run the tests through 'npm test' in project root directory
-- See the coverage by 'npm test -- --coverage' in project root directory
+- See the coverage by 'npm test -- --coverage'